mpaeke/TrueStep/README.md

 ## Special Features - managed by spock
   - Modified version for Sidewinder X1.
 All default values are set.
 You just have to set your step size (16 by default).
   - Enhanced Menu Functionality with more Informations to be shown
-  - Yes/No confirmation before Calibration before it starts Calibration
+  - Yes/No confirmation before it starts Calibration

 **NOTE: This is still a work in progress so use with caution!**